Unboxed-Software/solana-react-native-counter/README.md

 ### Supported Frameworks

 Solana Mobile supports a number of different frameworks.
-Officially supported are React native and native Android, with community SDKs for Flutter, Unity, and Unreal Engine.
+Officially supported are React Native and native Android, with community SDKs for Flutter, Unity, and Unreal Engine.

 **Solana SDKs:**